 Congratulations on wisely choosing to buy a personal Internet access router from BinTec Communications AG.
 Your BinTec Communications AG data router is a new-generation router from our personal access product group.
 This high-performance multiprotocol router allows you affordable networking of small networks.
-In future, your X1200 will make it possible for you to connect your individual workstation or small company to the Internet and other partner networks (e.g. to a corporate network).
-X1200 enables you to configure high-speed access to the Internet.
-Moreover, X1200 will provide all the computers on the network with up-to-the-minute means of office communication (communications applications, such as fax and file transfer).
+In future, your X1000 will make it possible for you to connect your individual workstation or small company to the Internet and other partner networks (e.g. to a corporate network).
+Moreover, X1000 will provide all the computers on the network with up-to-the-minute means of office communication (communications applications, such as fax and file transfer).